Description »

 Each day brings new paths to explore, often using the "båtluffarleden", the route specifically designed for island-hopping hikers.
 The archipelago boats take you between the main island locations during the trip, but you'll also cross between smaller islands with walking bridges or occasionally even by rowing boat (just a few metres!).

-The hiking is easy going and enjoyable, with daily distances of 4-15km.
+The hiking is easy going and enjoyable, with flexible daily distances of 4-14km.
 There is plenty to see and experience along the way, so take your time - you're on holiday after all!

 Your hiking tour will take you to a number of beautiful spots ideal for a dip in the waters of the archipelago.
 In summer the water can often be 20 degrees C or warmer.
 Photo: NT.

-Discover the Islands of the Stockholm Archipelago is offered weekly or twice weekly from June to September, so you can choose to experience the wonders of the archipelago during the almost endless days of midsummer in June, the high summer period from July to mid-August, or the quieter, cooler but equally beautiful period from late August to September, as the leaves of the archipelago trees take on their autumn shades and you feel as if you have the whole archipelago to yourself.
+Discover the Islands of the Stockholm Archipelago is offered weekly from June to August, so you can experience the wonders of the archipelago during the almost endless days of midsummer in June or in the high summer period from July to mid-August, when the days are still long and the water at its warmest and most inviting.

 NB: As for all our self-guided tours, min.
 2 persons are required for safety reasons.
 For solo travellers, please see our range of options for guided hiking.